Rookout/docs/docs/jvm-setup.md

 This is done where all other JVM options are set (via -D flags, JVM_OPTS, etc.).

-**Note: Due to limitations introduced in Java 9, you must use the JDK runtime and add the following Java flag: `-Djdk.attach.allowAttachSelf=true`**

 <div class="rookout-org-info"></div>

 ## SDK Configuration